drosanda/seme-framework-v3/readme.md

  - Admin Friendly.
 Seme Framework has re-routing feature for admin page, without refactoring the MVC.
  - Theme Engine.
 Seme Framework has feature who can PUSH the content inside the layout view.
 Also support theming engine, if you want change the Style, you just clone the original one and modified safely.

-## Version 3.2.2
+## Version 3.2.4
-Here is the change log for version 3.2.2:
+Here is the change log for version 3.2.4:
+- add charset configration
+- add database collation configration
-- add update_as method
+- add database config environment
-- fix SENEROOT defining method for docker

 ## Basic Concept
 Seme Framework comes with basic routing and database that supported MySQL or MariaDB.